JAForbes/blog/posts/how-i-use-mithril.md

 When I first saw that API, it scared me.
 Often I just want access to element.

-In plain old mithril, we could just use a prop as the config function, and because the `el` is the first argument, we'll store the element in the prop.
+But, In plain old mithril, we could just use a prop as the config function, and because the `el` is the first argument, we'll store the element in the prop.

 ```js
 //controller